JJ/hoborg/text/text.md

 see if he was giving me my money back or a couple of newspaper clips.
 Giving him the back, I opened the door and immediately  spotted another guy loitering by the door.
-He spat a cigarette from his mouth and blocked the end of the stairs that descended from the carriage, arms loose at the sides of the body, hands into fists.
+He spat a cigarrette from his mouth and blocked the end of the stairs that descended from the carriage, arms loose at the sides of the body, hands into fists.
 Ready to mug me out of whatever I had left in my pockets.
 But I was not going to make it easy: I jumped from the carriage door on him